LEAGUE7QC/LEAGUE7QC.github.io/docs/organizational-guidelines.md

 ### 4.3 Moderator Selection

 **Mixed System:**
-- Half of the moderators are appointed by the president
+- Half of the moderators are appointed by the president, and the other half are elected by the staff
-- Half are elected by the staff
+- Numbers are subject to change depending on the league density

 ### 4.4 Unexpected Presidential Departure